Navaneeth-45/LLM/README.md

 print(output["generated_text"])
 ```

+Alternately you can directly run all the cells in inference.ipynb and change the prompts if needed.

+---
+base_model: Qwen/Qwen2.5-1.5B-Instruct
+library_name: transformers
+model_name: Qwen2.5-1.5B-thinking-reasoning-model-V0

+---

+# Model Card for Qwen2.5-1.5B-thinking-reasoning-model-V0

+This model is a fine-tuned version of [Qwen/Qwen2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct).
+It has been trained using [TRL](https://github.com/huggingface/trl).

 ## Training procedure

-This model was trained with SFT.
+This model was trained with SFT(Supervised fine-tuning LoRA method).

 ### Framework versions